Bachelor of Quantity Surveying

 Courses offered under this programme are based on the classification scheme shown in the table below:

-To be eligible to graduate from this programme, students must achieve a total of not less than 128 credit hours accumulated from courses that are set according to the classification scheme shown in the Classification of Courses section, with a minimum CGPA of 2.0 and fulfil other requirements stated in the UTM Academic Regulation.
+To be eligible to graduate from this programme, students must achieve a total of not less than 128 credit hours accumulated from courses that are set according to the classification of courses as shown in the Classification of Courses section, with a minimum CGPA of 2.0.

 The programme is delivered using a variety of approaches, in general, the programme is realised based on the following approaches: